Go Back

 • When golden all over, remove from the oil using a slotted spoon and set onto the prepared baking sheet.
 Leave for about a minute to let any excess oil drain off.

-• When cool enough to handle, either dunk them directly in the glaze and then lay on a wire rack over a baking tray to allow the excess drip off, or just drizzle the glaze right over the top of the finished fritters.
+• When cool enough to handle, either dunk them directly in the glaze and then lay them on a wire rack over a baking tray to allow the excess to drip off, or just drizzle the glaze right over the top of the finished fritters.
 Repeat the frying and glazing with the remaining batter until you have a whole batch of piping hot fritters.
 Serve straight away.

 Video